lesterchan/wp-polls/README.md

 ## Changelog

 ### Version 2.66
+* FIXED: Editor button was outputting the wrong shortcode.
 * FIXED: ReferenceError: pollsEdL10n is not defined if TinyMCE 4.0 is loaded outside the Add/Edit Posts/Pages.

 ### Version 2.65